ElDavido98/Double_Pendulum/README.md

 2. Open `double_pendulum.html` in a web browser.
 3. The simulation start automatically

-You can interact with the simulation (e.g., adjust initial angles, maybe lengths or masses — depending on what the JS code supports) and visually observe how the pendulum moves and evolves over time.
+You can interact with the simulation (e.g., adjust initial angles, colors, day/night) and visually observe how the pendulum moves and evolves over time.

 ## What’s inside